^

 • chronic ulcerative colitis;

-In addition to the above reasons for basophilia, it is possible during ovulation and pregnancy.
-Sometimes basophilia occurs due to iron deficiency, lung cancer, anemia of unknown genesis, true polycythemia, some hemolytic anemias, and after splenectomy.
+In addition to the above causes of basophilia, it is possible during ovulation and pregnancy.
+Sometimes basophilia occurs due to iron deficiency, lung cancer, anemia of unknown origin, true polycythemia, some hemolytic anemias, and also after splenectomy.

-Basopenia is a decrease in the number of basophils in the blood (less than 0.01 × 10 9 / L).
-Basopenia is difficult to evaluate because of the low basophil content in the norm.
+Basopenia is a decrease in the number of basophils in the blood (less than 0.01×10 9 /l).
+Basopenia is difficult to assess due to the low content of basophils in the norm.

 The iLive portal does not provide medical advice, diagnosis or treatment.